zoomix/ionic_feeder/README.md

 * Tactile feedback on clicking the feeding list items
 * When entering a new secret code, automatically perform a sync.
 * Texts and message for sharing/entering code.
+* Design subject-line in popups.
+* Do we need a "start feeding" text between timer and feeding-buttons?
+Only the first time?

 ##Used plugins